Yasaman1997/Deep_Learning-and-Pattern_Recognition/Coursera_DL/HWs/README.md

 Answers to assignments of Neural Networks for Machine Learning by Geoffery Hinton on Coursera

-(I am the course lin)[https://www.coursera.org/learn/neural-networks]
+(https://www.coursera.org/learn/neural-networks)I am the course link

 Assignment 1
 The perceptron learning algorithm